CSS Module patterns

 >

-one module to one Mantine's component pattern
+one module for one variant

 /* PrimaryButton.module.css */